OlgaJ1989/taste-of-poland/README.md

         1. Make sure the photos display (links are working), they are in alignment and displayed in the same sizes.
     * Result:
         1. The page and it's images display flawlessly as expected.

+* Check that when the email address is clicked on the 'Contact' page, it opens up the user's mailing app with a new message.
+    * Test:
+        1. Open the website in a browser.
+        1. Go to 'Contact' tab.
+        1. Click on the actual email address.
+        1. A click should open a new email in one's mailing app.
+    * Result:
+        1. Upon clicking on the email address, a mailing app was opened (in my case Outlook).
+This works as expected.

+* Check that when the phone number is clicked on the 'Contact' page, it opens up the user's phone app.
+    * Test:
+        1. Open the website in a browser.
+        1. Go to 'Contact' tab.
+        1. Click on the actual phone number.
+        1. A click should open a window or app allowing the user to make a call.
+    * Result:
+        1. Upon clicking on the phone number, a phone app was opened (in my case Skype).
+This works as expected.

+* Check validation of the Register form.
+    * Test:
+        1. Open the website in a browser and make sure you are logged out.
+        1. Click 'Register'.
+        1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty (apart from email field as it is optional).
+    * Result:
+        * The form cannot be submitted and account created until each of the input fields has been filled in correctly so the validation is working.

+* Check validation of the Login form.
+    * Test:
+        1. Open the website in a browser and make sure you are logged out.
+        1. Click 'Login'.
+        1. Fill in the form leaving different input areas empty each time to make sure there is a warning message displayed each time you leave any of the fields empty.
+    * Result:
+        * The form cannot be submitted and user logged in until each of the input fields has been filled in correctly so the validation is working.

 ### Validator testing